Matrice-io/NodeJs-Typescript-Template-Engine/README.md

 6. You can check if the 'index.js' file generated is correct.

 7. If it's ok, you can then create a function 'compile' in 'index.ts' to inject some data in an html file.

+8. NB: You will have to create a new project folder containing an html file and some data to try this template-engine.